Pante/SC1015-Project/README.md

 ## Motivation & Problem Statement

-Pre-ordering and buying games early is risky.
-Consumers cannot predict how "good" the game will be.
-On steam, consumers often use `users' reviews` as a proxy metric for how "good" a game is.
-However, this metric needs to be aggregated and is often only available a few days after launch.
-To make pre-ordering and buying games early less risky, we want to predict how "good" a game is based on `users' reviews` as a proxy.
+Pre-ordering a game is risky.
+Consumers cannot predict how "good" a game will be.
+On Steam, the `users' reviews` score is often used as proxy metric for that.
+However, this metric is only available a few days after a game is launched.
+Developers often offer exclusive in-game content and discounts to incentivize pre-ordering.
+Hence, purchasing game after it is launched will mean eschewing the content and discounts.
+To allow consumers to reap the pre-ordering benefits, we want to minimize the risk by recommending whether to buy a game or not.

 To do so, we formulate the following question:
 * Can we predict how well received is a game (users' reviews are "mostly positive") based on its attributes?

 ## Models Used

-* Linear Regression
 * Decision Tree
 * Logistic Regression
 * Random Forest Regression